 When you scale up to hundreds of units, the increase in the number of potential risk points is such that the lender will require additional reports prior to financing the deal, and you will want to obtain additional reports before deciding to move forward with the deal.

-For the apartment community due diligence process, you’ll want to obtain and analyze the results of these 10 reports:
+For the apartment community multifamily due diligence checklist process, you’ll want to obtain and analyze the results of these 10 reports:

 - Financial Document Audit